 On Wednesday, November 7, at the Old Town School of Folk Music in Chicago, Guy Mendilow started his show with the words, “This evening, it’s our pleasure to share with you some of our favorite tales.
 And these stories have a bit of history.
 And because history is really nothing more than a story, we say, ‘Once upon a time.”
 Read more

 RadioArte, based out of North Chicago, is enhancing LGBTQ visibility on the Chicago radiowaves.

 RadioArte: Enhancing LGBT Visibility in the Latino Community from Cameron Albert-Deitch on Vimeo.

 MEDILL // Cameron Albert-Deitch // Bilal Iftikhar // Megan Thielking // Leah Varjacques

-Courtesy of North By Northwestern
+Originally appeared in North By Northwestern

 Teams of two raced around the Northwestern University lakefill on miniature tricycles Sunday while competing in the Deltona 500.
 As Delta Tau Delta’s first philanthropy event since returning to campus, the Deltona 500 raised funds for Drinks on Us, an organization founded by McCormick sophomore Zueber Juma to build wells in Afghanistan.

 Tricycles for charity: the Deltona 500 from North by Northwestern on Vimeo.